kit-data-manager/pit-service/README.md

 http://localhost:8090/swagger-ui.html

 in order to see available RESTful endpoints and their documentation.
 You may have to adapt the port according to your local settings.
 Furthermore, you can use this Web interface to test single API calls in order to get familiar with the service.

+Details on the version being used and other build information can be found on http://localhost:8090/actuator/info.

 ## License